 I didn’t even have to buy him lunch!

 Fellow animator Lee Rubenstein came by last week with a little video camera, and now here I am on Youtube.
 The piece above is almost 8 minutes long (that’s close to infinity in animator time) so Lee also made a short (01:40) version for today’s on-the-go interweb entertainment audience:

-A new feature in which I recommend the work and websites of people who buy me dinner.
-Today’s entry: Roz Warren!
+A new feature in which I recommend the work and websites of people who buy me lunch.
+Today’s entry: Gordon Fitch!